ivanlawrence/ivanlawrence.com/content/resume.md

 # Professional Summary

-Devoted systems/software engineer with 20+ years of professional experience across a variety of technical disciplines.
-Proven track record from on-premises private cloud to public cloud migrations and back again.
+- 20+ years of professional experience across a variety of technical disciplines
+- 6+ years of Full-Stack development (all aspects of SDLC)
+- 6+ years of systems design and integration (hardware and software)
+- 12+ years of Enterprise IT and Executive Support
+- MGMT: 2+ years as department lead // 1 year leading data scientist and devs (4 direct reports)

+# Impact Summary
+- 70% monthly spend reduction with cloud exit
+- 99.999% uptime across multi-petabyte storage
+- Proven business consistency during catastrophic hardware failure

 # Experience